Hepatitis B

 Getting vaccinated against HBV is the best protection against that virus.

-The HBV vaccine is recommended for people living with HIV.
-However, HIV infection can reduce the response to the HBV vaccine.
-People living with HIV who are vaccinated should be tested for HBV antibodies one to two months after the third vaccine dose to make sure their bodies are fully protected against HBV.
+While people living with HIV should get vaccinated against HBV, their bodies may not respond as strongly to the vaccine as HIV-negative people.
+They should be tested for HBV antibodies one to two months after the third vaccine dose to make sure their bodies are fully protected against HBV.
 Revaccination or higher doses of the vaccine may be necessary for people who do not respond to the first three regular doses.

 Diagnosis and Treatment

-The US Centers for Disease Control and Prevention (CDC) recommends that people living with HIV be tested for HBV, because people who are living with both viruses may need to have special treatment with specific drugs (see below) and be checked more often by a health professional.
+The US Centers for Disease Control and Prevention (CDC) recommends that people living with HIV be tested for HBV, because people who are living with both viruses may need to have special treatment with specific drugs (see below) and be checked more often by a healthcare professional.

 HBV may cause no symptoms at all.
 A blood test for the Hepatitis B Surface Antigen (HBsAg) is the only way to be certain if someone is infected.
 A diagnosis of chronic (long-term) hepatitis B infection is made if the HBsAg test is positive for longer than six months.